TsailabBioinformatics/Growth-room-sensor-report/README.md

 # Daily Reporting App
 Constructed using Python's Streamlit package, this application displays daily observations collected by RPIs.
 It presents data regarding temperature, humidity, and brightness through graphs, along with images arranged in a grid format.
 The time range covered is segmented into 12AM-6AM, 6AM-12PM, 12PM-6PM, and 6PM-12AM.
+If the above RPI is setup correctly you should be able to see the data.

 ## Getting Started